jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/05_DQL_Parsing/index.md

 Dynatrace Pattern Language (DPL) is a pattern language that allows you to describe patterns using matchers, where a matcher is a mini-pattern that matches a certain type of data.
 For example, IPADDR matches IPv4 or IPv6 addresses.
 There are matchers available to handle all kinds of data types.

 ### Matching vs Parsing
 A matcher will extract data only when it has been assigned an export name - this is an arbitrary name of your choice, which becomes the name of the field you use in query statements.
-In this example, the pattern has 11 matchers in total, 4 of which are extracting data
+In this example, the pattern has 11 matchers in total, 4 of which are extracting data.
+The matchers extracting data are defined by a colon (:) followed by the exporter name.

 ![Logs & Events Viewer](../../assets/images/parsingExample.png)